State Colleges and Universities Athletic Association: Ilocos Region

 The SCUAA-I Conference is composed of the six State Universities and Colleges in the Ilocos Region.
 It also included the SUCs in what is now the Cordillera Administrative Region (when it was still part of Region I).

 The latest season of the SCUAA-I Conference was held at the Pangasinan State University.

 Cagayan Valley

 The SCUAA II is one of the divisions of SCUAA which serves the region of Cagayan Valley.
-The host for the 2008 season was the Nueva Vizcaya State University.
-Emerging as the champion for the 2008 season was the CSU Maroons, followed by NVSU, ISU, then QSC.
+The host for the 2025 season was the Cagayan State University.
+Emerging as the champion for the 2025 season was the CSU Maroons, followed by ISU, NVSU, then QSC.